benjaminmayo/merchantkit/README.md

 `PriceFormatter` works in every locale supported by the App Store. `SubscriptionPriceFormatter` and `SubscriptionPeriodFormatter` are currently offered in a small subset of languages.
 Voluntary translations are welcomed.

-## Consumable Purchases
+## Consumable Products

 `Merchant` tracks the purchased state of non-consumable and subscription products.
 Consumable products are considered transitory purchases and not recorded beyond the initial time of purchase.
-Because of their special nature, there is a special method in the `MerchantDelegate` for consumable purchases.
+Because of their special nature, there is a special method in the `MerchantDelegate` for consumable products.
 This method is required to be implemented by applications that manage consumable products.

 ```swift
 func merchant(_ merchant: Merchant, didConsume product: Product) {